fatcat/yash_config/README.md

 # yash_config

 yash_config allows simple creation and management of configuration files. "yash" is a portmanteau of YAML and Hash, as those are the underlying storage and manipulation mechanisms, respectively.

-The yaml store actually uses Ruby's native 'pstore' capability, so yash_config has no dependencies outside Ruby's standard library.

 yash_config's overriding concern is brain-dead simplicity, not feature exhaustion.
-If you need to keep a simple, persistent configuration for a Ruby script but want the learning curve to be negligible yash_config is what you want.
+If you need to keep a simple, persistent configuration for a Ruby script but want a negligible learning curve yash_config is what you want.
 If you understand Ruby hashes then you understand yash_config.

-Instantiate a yash_config object with a Hash and a matching yaml file is created at the location you specify.
-Then use hash-like syntax to add, change and delete keys and values from the configuration.
+You can instantiate a yash_config object with a Hash or with a yaml file.
+If you instantiate with a hash a matching yaml file is created at the location you specify.

+Once you have a yash_config object then you simply use hash-like syntax to add, change and delete keys and values from the configuration.
 Each time you change the config it is synchronously written to disk.
-The yaml configuration file can be edited by hand and read back into a yash_config object.
+The file can be edited by hand and read back into a yash_config object.

 ## Installation